How to Start an Online Store That Won’t Disappoint You

 You can get this data by talking to other store-owners in ecommerce groups.
 Blog posts on Facebook ad benchmarks can provide you with reliable data as well.

-Thus, we recommend you visit the articles in the SERP and get an average number.
+Thus, we recommend you visit the articles in the SERP shown in the video above and get an average number.
 The average conversion rate for Facebook ads across all industries is 0.9%.

 That means, for every 100 people that see your ad, only 1 person clicks on it.
 Remember our daily traffic target?
 It was 15 visitors every day.
 That is 15 clicks every day.